collapsed-stacks/startups/questions/958/how-should-i-start-my-job-board-business.md

 - posted by: [Adebowale Mayowa](https://stackexchange.com/users/8302591/adebowale-mayowa) on 2016-04-22
 - score: 0

-<p>The idea of keeping the service free for several months is best option to me.
+The idea of keeping the service free for several months is best option to me.
 I too was looking out for clue before i realized this.
 You need to gain much trust before introducing payment.
-When people see the effectiveness, then the will be willing to pay for the services.</p>
+When people see the effectiveness, then the will be willing to pay for the services.

 ## Answer 11707